 Embedded in this mosaic floor is a deep cavity, seen in the photo below.
-The hole is sacred, since according to the tradition it was the place where the head of John the Baptist was found in a jar, hidden by one of his followers in the 1st C, and rediscovered in the 5th C.
+The hole is sacred, since according to the tradition it was the place where the head of John the Baptist was found in a jar, hidden by one of his followers in the 1st century, and rediscovered in the 5th century.

 Visitors come here to cherish the spot, read and chant passages from texts and sermons, kneel and kiss the spot.

 The head was secretly buried here according to tradition by the followers of John the Baptist during the 1st century, and was rediscovered in the 5th century.

 A metal cage marks the site of the hidden head, and is placed over the rug.
 Inside the cage is a painting illustrating the event of the finding of the buried head.
 This happened in 452 AD when two monks found the site after St John appeared to them in a dream, and directed them to the cavity.

 The cage is crowned by a golden Russian Orthodox cross.

 (a) Luke 24, 50-51

 According to Luke, Jesus ascended to heaven near Bethany, which is identified as a village on Mount of Olives.

 “And he led them out as far as to Bethany, and he lifted up his hands, and blessed them.
 And it came to pass, while he blessed them, he was parted from them, and carried up into heaven”.

 This passage identifies the Mt of Olives as the site of ascension: